Thursday, May 08, 2008

 This would fit in perfectly, and I mean perfectly, with the TCM Archives’ FORBIDDEN HOLLYWOOD collection of pre-code classics.
 Two FORBIDDEN box sets have already been released.
 SAFE IN HELL even airs on TCM about once a year---all the more reason to get it into Volume 3.

 If not in a FORBIDDEN HOLLYWOOD collection, why not a Wellman box set?
 Either way, SAFE IN HELL is a tough, interesting film that needs greater availability and exposure---it was never even released on VHS to my knowledge in the U.S.

 So what if the actors aren’t exactly household names today.
 Mackaill and McKinney certainly deserve greater notice.
 They're both very talented, and McKinney was arguably the most beautiful actress of the early 1930’s.
-Both had precious few good roles.
 SAFE IN HELL includes one of Mackaill’s best performances, and in fact, your only opportunity to see McKinney in a feature in the years between 1929’s HALLELUJAH! and 1936’s SANDERS OF THE RIVER.